aoloe/scribus-script-repository/table_of_contents_with_chapter_numbers/README.md

-# Table of contents with optional chapter numbering
+# Table of contents with optional chapter numbering for Scribus

-Generate the table of contents with optional chapter numbering in the current frame by looking at the styles used in the document.
+Generate the table of contents (TOC) with optional chapter numbering for Scribus in the current frame by looking at the styles used in the document.

 ![screenshot](toc-01.png)